St Helen's Church, Stapleford

 St. Helen's Church Stapleford is a parish church in the Church of England in Stapleford, Nottinghamshire.

 The church is Grade II* listed by the Department for Digital, Culture, Media and Sport as it is a particularly significant building of more than local interest.

 Stapleford cross in the churchyard is listed Grade I, and is also a scheduled ancient monument.

 History

-The church is medieval but was heavily restored in 1878 by T. G. Jackson.